They may have been the best of times, or even the worst of times. But, traveling with teens and tweens is always memorable!

 On a tour with a large mixed-age group, our daughters taught *less electronically inclined* people how to access different tools on their phones and tablets, crop photos, AirDrop pictures, etc. Surprising friendships developed, new inside jokes started, and lots of laughter occurred!

 Compromise is an important relational skill.
 Our daughters are so much more agreeable to certain activities when they’ve had an opportunity to make plans and research places to eat and things to do.
-By researching activities in our budget range, they see why we sometimes choose to hike and go to a nice restaurant, and other times make sandwiches and rent a boat.
+By researching activities in our budget range, they see why we sometimes choose to hike and go to a nice restaurant, and other times make sandwiches and rent a boat on family vacations.

 Adolescents are also capable of packing their own bags.
 We brainstorm together things we might need on a trip.
 One daughter will make her own list, and the other wings it.
 Important items such as charger cords, books, and shoes are double checked to be sure that they are packed.
 However, if enough underwear is not packed, then that child finds herself hand-washing them in the sink.
-We have worked around missing items, everyone survived, and those items were not forgotten on future trips!
+We have worked around missing items on family vacations.
+Yes, everyone survived.
+And, those items were not forgotten on future trips!

 Go zip lining, snorkeling, paddle boarding, horseback riding, etc. At the very least, everyone will be so focused and active that they will be exhausted at night.
 If the activity is something you’ve never done, you are also modeling a growth mindset as you learn, struggle, possibly fail, and keep trying.